Organisation of African Youth

-Organisation of African Youth (OAYouth) is the umbrella movement of all youth in Africa, independent of governments, parties or intergovernmental organisations.
-It was formed in August 2009 as a direct result of the entry into force of the African Youth Charter, adopted by the general assembly of heads of states of the African Union in 2006.
-The organisation is legally registered in 11 countries and operates through a charter in many others.
+Organisation of African Youth (OAYouth) is an umbrella movement of youth organisations in Africa, independent of governments, parties or intergovernmental organisations.
+It was formed in August 2009, following the entry into force of the African Youth Charter, which was adopted by the Assembly of Heads of State and Government of the African Union in Banjul on 2 July 2006 and entered into force on 8 August 2009.
+The organisation is headquartered in Johannesburg, South Africa.
+It is legally registered in a number of African countries and operates through a charter in others.

-Pursuant to the African Youth Charter, OAYouth identifies youth as African young people of between 15 and 35.
+Pursuant to the African Youth Charter, OAYouth identifies youth as African young people between the ages of 15 and 35.

-As of 2016, 38 of the 54 AU member states are members of OAYouth.
+As of 2016, OAYouth reported member organisations in 38 of the 54 African Union member states.